gpustack/gguf-parser-go/cmd/gguf-parser/README.md

    Output

-   --in-mib             Display the estimated result in table with MiB. (default: false) --json               Output as JSON. (default: false) --json-pretty        Works with --json, to output pretty format JSON. (default: true) --raw                Output the GGUF file information as JSON only, skip anything. (default: false)
+   --in-mib             Display the estimated result in table with MiB. (default: false) --in-short           Display the estimated result in table in short form. (default: false) --json               Output as JSON. (default: false) --json-pretty        Works with --json, to output pretty format JSON. (default: true) --raw                Output the GGUF file information as JSON only, skip anything. (default: false)